Gayndah: History

 The railway was opened to Gayndah on 16 December 1907.
 Historian Matt J Fox spoke of Gayndah in 1923: "The Gazette now represents the Press in Gayndah, which is a very prosperous town of nearly a thousand people, the centre of a thriving district of farmers and fruit-growers and squatters, with a rural population of over 4,000 people".

 In 1872, the town was the location where the hoax fish Ompax spatuloides was supposedly procured.

 Gayndah North State School opened on 14 February 1918.
 It closed on 24 August 1931.

 Gayndah Aboriginal Provisional School opened on 8 August 1918.
 It became Gayndah Aboriginal State School in 1942.
 It closed in 1949.

 On 8 September 1919 the Gayndah War Memorial was dedicated by the Member of the Queensland Legislative Assembly for Burnett, Bernard Corser.

-St Joseph's School opened on 6 October 1919.
+St Joseph's Catholic School opened on 6 October 1919.

 During World War II, Gayndah was the location of RAAF No.8 Inland Aircraft Fuel Depot (IAFD), completed in 1942 and closed on 29 August 1944.
 Usually consisting of 4 tanks, 31 fuel depots were built across Australia for the storage and supply of aircraft fuel for the RAAF and the US Army Air Forces at a total cost of £900,000 ($1,800,000).

-Another famous hoax is the story of the Gayndah Bear, a black bear said to be wandering around the banks of the Burnett River.
-The Gayndah Bear was first sighted in the late 1950s and again in 2000.

 Gayndah State High School opened on 29 January 1963.
 On 3 March 2006 it became Burnett State College.

 The foundation stone of the Gayndah Methodist Church was laid on 28 October 1967 by Reverend Ivan Wells Alcorn.
 With the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977, it became Gayndah Uniting Church.
 It is now known as Central Burnett Uniting Church.

 In 1969 the Catholic Church of the Sacred Heart at Byrnestown was moved to Gayndah to serve as the church hall for St Joseph's Catholic Church.
 To reduce the risk of future cyclone damage, the roof was lowered by reducing the height of the walls and reducing the pitch of the roof.

 The Mango Tree is a 1977 Australian drama film based on the novel The Mango Tree by Ronald McKie and directed by Kevin Dobson and starring Geraldine Fitzgerald and Sir Robert Helpmann.
 Filming took place in the town of Gayndah, Mount Perry and Cordalba as well as Bundaberg.
 The shoot went for seven weeks starting April and ending in June.
 The streets of Gayndah were closed for filming and a street-scape was created to emulate the 19th century period of the screenplay.
 Gayndah was chosen because much of its early, country town architecture was intact and reflected the period effectively.
 Lead actor Christopher Pate is the son of actor Michael Pate who also produced the film.